prometheus-operator/prometheus-operator/Documentation/api.md

 The private IP address is used by default, but may be changed to the public IP address with relabeling.
 The IAM credentials used must have the ec2:DescribeInstances permission to discover scrape targets See <a href="https://prometheus.io/docs/prometheus/latest/configuration/configuration/#ec2_sd_config">https://prometheus.io/docs/prometheus/latest/configuration/configuration/#ec2_sd_config</a></p>
+<p>The EC2 service discovery requires AWS API keys or role ARN for authentication.
+BasicAuth, Authorization and OAuth2 fields are not present on purpose.</p>
 </div>
 <table>
 <thead>